-In 1229, Raymond was appointed theologian and penitentiary to the Cardinal Archbishop of Sabina, John of Abbeville, and was summoned to Rome in 1230 by Gregory IX, who appointed him chaplain and great penitentiary.
+In 1229 Raymond was appointed theologian and penitentiary to the Cardinal Archbishop of Sabina, John of Abbeville, and was summoned to Rome in 1230 by Gregory IX, who appointed him chaplain and grand penitentiary.
 There he collect the summery of decretals and published them.

 He died at Barcelona, 6 January, 1275.

 Raymond was beatified by Pius V and canonized by Clement VIII in 1601, city-patron of Barcelona ( 1647) and patron of the judges in canon laws.

 At the request of his superiors Raymond published the Summa Casuum, His Summa de Poenitentia et Matrimonio of which several editions appeared in the sixteenth and seventeenth centuries. is said to be the first work of its kind.